benbp/markdown-presentation/PITCHME.md

   - You have just as much variability in doc rendering/hosting: readthedocs, github wiki, etc.
   - But most of them are built on top of common formats like markdown or restructured text
   - many different needs can be served, without creating as much of a fragmentation problem
+    - the vscode docs we looked at, if they wanted to host somewhere else, just run a script

 ---